 See our video: ‘Old Melbourne Town’

 Students of all ages respond enthusiastically to this challenging and stimulating journey by the Yarra River to early Melbourne locations and buildings in the Melbourne CBD.
-This interactive two hour program allows them to explore the events of the early setllement periods and the impact on the history, identity and culture of today’s Melbourne by visiting places which tell stories about historic milestones. .
-We can provide interactive activities e.g bushtucker, take them into buildings, handle artifacts, and examine images.
+This interactive two hour program allows them to explore the events of the early settlement periods and the impact on the history, identity and culture of today’s Melbourne by visiting places that tell stories about historic milestones.
+We provide interactive activities such as bushtucker, visit building buildings, handle artifacts, and examine many images.
 They meet challenges in a fun way that promotes learning and questioning.
-We can also also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.
+We can also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.

-Once again thank you so much for our series of walks, the students loved it and they were so informative and engaging.
-Lumen Christi, Point Cook, 11 March 2015.
+Once again thank you so much for our series of Early Melbourne walks, the students loved them and they were so informative and engaging.
+Lumen Christi, Point Cook

 SOME LOCATIONS WE MAY VISIT